State Socialism (Germany): Old Age and Disability Insurance Bill of 1889

 The old age pension program, financed by a tax on workers, was designed to provide a pension annuity for workers who reached the age of 70.
 At the time, the life expectancy for the average Prussian was 45, although this reflects the high infant mortality of the era and retired workers could expect to live until 70 years.
 Unlike accident insurance and health insurance, this program covered industrial, agrarian, artisans and servants from the start.
 Unlike the other two programs, the principle that the federal government should also contribute a portion of the underwriting cost, with the other two portions prorated accordingly, was accepted without question.
 The disability insurance program was intended to be used by those permanently disabled.
 This time, the state supervised the programs directly.

 Workers Protection Act of 1891

 The law set up stricter regulations to ensure greater workplace safety, banned work on Sundays, introduced a maximum working day of eleven hours for women and ten hours for workers under 16 years of age and prohibited night work by them, banned those under the age of 13 from working in industry and encouraged the establishment of worker's committees in factories to address disputes.
 Industrial tribunals were set up to settle disputes between employees and employers.

+Bakery working time regulation of 1896

+Issued by the Federal Council, this fixed the working time in bakeries at 12 hours.

+Commercial Code of 1897

+This introduced improved regulations for the employment of commercial assistants, concerning matters such as benefits, salaries, and notice periods.

+Labour regulation of 1897

+A regulation issued by the Federal Council that year restricted the working hours of young workers and children while also extending (as noted by one study) “industrial supervision to the workshops of clothing and linen manufacturers.”

+Civil Code of 1900

+This gave a legal basis to the employment contracts of employees.
+It also established, as noted by one study, “the legal basis for employment contracts, stipulating, among other things, that workers are also entitled to their wages in case of illness.”

+Amendment to the Trade Code 1900

+This primarily regulated the protection of employees in open retail stores; with provisions on such matters as periods of rest and training.

+Occupational safety regulations of 1902

+These were issued by the Federal Council for those employed in quarries and stonemasonry businesses.
+According to these regulations, as noted by one study, “young workers and adult female workers may not be employed in stone extraction and processing, as well as in the loading and transport of stones.”
+In addition, adult male workers “may not be employed for more than nine hours.”

+Seamen's Ordinance of 1902

+Passed by the Reichstag, this delivered some improvements for sailors.